DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 - The search button in the top-right of the All Apps list is unimplemented, but I kept it there because it would probably look weird without it.
 - Tiles aren't kept into two/three columns on rotating the phone.
 - Nothing checks to ensure a tile isn't pinned before allowing the user to pin it, so you can pin multiple tiles from the same app in the All Apps list until that's fixed.
+- Another issue is that pinned tiles get added to the left column, and this doesn't stop happening after pinning the second column by resizing any of the tiles like I thought.
+Not sure how to fix it.
+Maybe there's some way with the QML Grid/GridView/GridLayout, but I don't know.
+- Tapping an app in the All Apps list then long-pressing it and leaving your finger on the screen when the app is open then closing the app and tapping "pin to start" won't take you back to the tiles list as it's supposed to.
+I don't know why this happens or how to fix it.

 Please note that these known issues may not be recorded in the issue tracker, so they won't show up at the link below.